Good Morning! Here’s the Monday Morning Blog!

 With February being Black History Month, I’ll be focusing this month’s posts towards people and events that have shaped our country’s view of different races.

-With our country struggling with racial relations, I will be forcusing on the teen challenge of accepting diversity and inclusion of others who are different from ourselves.
+With our country struggling with racial relations, I will be focusing on the teen challenge of accepting diversity and inclusion of others who are different from ourselves.

 Respecting Diversity and Inclusion